damianhakert/damianhakert.github.io/source/handbook/index.html.md

 to each team member, towards a dinner of each team member's own choice.
 Enjoy!

 The CEO, or CRO will announce on the team call if the target was met.
-To claim the bonus, please submit your receipt through expensify or include on your contractor invoice as a reimbursable expense.
+To claim the bonus, please submit your receipt through Expensify or include on your contractor invoice as a reimbursable expense.

 ### Discretionary Bonuses<a name="discretionary-bonuses"></a>